Planetary Regulator of Bandhu-sthana * Sukha-daya

 Clever but grounded in the use of words and helps to establish new talent, especially writers

-if one is oneself a writer, may write upon topic such as what lies under the ground (4) or comment upon the foundations of cultural customs
+if one is oneself a writer, may write upon topic such as what lies under the ground (4) or comment upon the foundations of folkways, ancient customs, and established cultural norms

 May own much property but does not have a chance to dwell deeply on any of it (bandesha-4 in 12th-from-swakshetra) due to travel or business activity.